 - Quintiglio, for five.

 There is also Rovescino, also known as Traversone or Ciapanò, a reverse version of Tressette in which the object is to avoid taking card points.

-The Italian site Tresettisti has rules, plentiful advice on strategy, example games and other resources.
+The Italian site Tresettisti (archive copy) has rules, plentiful advice on strategy, example games and other resources.

 The Bibbia del Tressette Incrociato is an Italian language strategy guide by 'il regista'.

-You can also play Tressette free on line at Ludopoli.
+You can play Tressette free on line at Ludopoli.